TranSebastian/Corruptopoly/README.md

 Simplified monopoly, but with AP gov terms essentially.

-I colloborated heavily with someone much more experienced with me, I'll link his github here.
+I colloborated heavily with someone much more experienced with me, I'll link his github here when I receive it.